ainurdada/com.dada.commander/README.md

 </p>

 ## About
-Commander is a tool for your Unity game that makes it easy to create developer commands.
+Commander is a developer console.
+Fast, simple and has many features.

 ## Installation
 |Version:| Instruction|